altmp/altv-docs/articles/troubleshooting/client-mods.md

 1. Inside your alt:V directory, create a new folder and name it mods.
 2. Place all the mod files into this mods folder.
 For mods like Reshade and ENB, this includes all related files such as \*.dll, \*.ini, \*.fx, and any other relevant files or directories associated with the mods.

+## RPF Files

+The RPF files are placed in the GTA directory as usual.
+They do not belong in the mod folder